NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/models/models.md

 > Downloaded models are stored locally and can be managed through the **My Models** view.

 ### 2.3 Test
-Test allows you to test a model either pre-dowloaded or a new model.
+Model HQ's Test feature allows you to test a model once downloaded.

 > [!NOTE]
 > If you try to test a model that is not already downloaded, then it will download first.

 ![models](models/04_test.png)

-The test interface consists of several components that control how testing is performed:
+The test feature provides three different ways that a model can be tested depending on the user's preference:

 #### Test Type
 Defines the testing mode to be used.